Available for implementation anywhere in the USA and Canada. Contact us for details.

 Since July of 2010, we have been offering an option to cyclists that has been available to drivers for years – having a traffic ticket waived in exchange for taking part in some valuable, effective training.

-Currently we have had more than 1100 people take this classroom and online training to dismiss a traffic ticket.
-Many others have taken our Traffic Skills course out of general interest, to gain a pedicab license, or to meet training requirements for their employers.
+More than 1100 people have taken the classroom or online course to dismiss a traffic ticket.
+Many others have taken our Traffic Smarts course out of general interest, to gain a pedicab license, or to meet training requirements for their employers.

 Here’s how you can take part in this ‘ticket dismissal’ option:

 - Complete and submit a Deferred Disposition form through the Court, along with the payment of the court fee and any other associated charges.

 - Sign up for the online course (choose your location):

 - Complete the course with a passing grade.

 - A Certificate of Completion will be prepared and emailed directly to the Court, or sent to you to deliver to the Court (depending on the jurisdiction).

 - Once the certificate is processed, the fine will be waived and the ticket dismissed.

 Here is what is explored in the course: